chadrem/workers/README.md

 Note that you can use custom workers without a pool.
 This effectively gives you direct access to a single event-driven thread.

-## Timers

-Timers provide a way to execute code in the future:

-    # Create a one shot timer that executes in 1.5 seconds.
-    timer = Workers::Timer.new(1.5) do
-      puts 'Hello world'
-    end

-    # Create a periodic timer that loops infinitely or until 'cancel' is called.
-    timer = Workers::PeriodicTimer.new(1) do
-      puts 'Hello world many times'
-    end

-    # Let the timer print some lines.
-    sleep(5)

-    # Shutdown the timer.
-    timer.cancel

-## Schedulers

-Schedulers are what trigger Timers to fire.
-The system has a global default scheduler which should meet most needs (Workers.scheduler).
-You can create additional or custom ones as necessary:

-    # Create a workers pool with a larger than default thread count (optional).
-    pool = Workers::Pool.new(:size => 100)

-    # Create a scheduler.
-    scheduler = Workers::Scheduler.new(:pool => pool)

-    # Create a timer that uses the above scheduler.
-    timer = Workers::Timer.new(1, :scheduler => scheduler) do
-      puts 'Hello world'
-    end

-    # Wait for the timer to fire.
-    sleep(5)

-    # Shutdown the scheduler.
-    scheduler.dispose

 ## Tasks

 Tasks and task groups build on top of worker pools.